 Leases

-Rental contracts are usually valid for a year, but tenants will have the option to renew at the end of the initial term.
-At the discretion of the landlord, it may be possible to request a shorter lease.
-Tenants who want to negotiate any aspect of their lease should do so outside peak holiday season when there isn't as much demand for holiday rentals.
+Rental contracts are typically valid for a year, but tenants have the option to renew at the end of the initial term.
+At the landlord's discretion, it may be possible to request a shorter lease.
+Tenants who want to negotiate any aspect of their lease should do so outside the peak holiday season, when there isn't as much demand for holiday rentals.

 Deposits